git-gauravchakrabarty/vegetation-template/README.md

-# shortcourse-01-get-started-template
+# shortcourse-02-vegetation-template
-A template repository for getting started with Python
+A template repository for a Vegetation change assignment